 Neil Capps has been hired for Rick’s position and begins on 15 May.
 Neil comes to us with a wealth of knowledge and experience and was Head of Maths at GCC back in 2013.
 I hope you will make Neil welcome.

 Open Day – Saturday 20 May 2017 from 10am to 2pm

 Open Day is only one week away!
 For many of you this was your first introduction to our excellent school and this is going to be true for many of our new and future families.
 It is a great day when we as a College are able to share with our present and future community what it means to belong to GCC and what educational opportunities we can offer.

 There will be student performances, plenty of entertainment for the little ones such as a jumping castle and petting zoo, the Eagle Hunt and a wealth of other attractions.
 The train will also be coming back again this year so that you will be able to more comfortably tour our ever-expanding campus.
 Of course, if you prefer a more in-depth and personalised tour, we will have student-led tours operating at set times throughout the day.
-There will also be a variety of food options for purchase.
-The Open Day program was emailed out and is available here so please consult this for more details.

 Open Day is a great opportunity for you to see your child’s classroom and some of their work.
 It is also a time when you can catch up with some of the recent developments that have been happening around the campus.

 Finally, it is the perfect opportunity to invite your friends and neighbours to the College so they can see firsthand this school that you have been talking to them about for so long.
 They will be able to meet me and the other Heads of School so they can have their questions about the College answered.